Are Australian Shepherds Good Family Dogs?

 Breeder

 Many reputable breeders produce quality pups ready for their forever homes with appropriate vet care.
-You have to ensure breeders are legitimate, having the dog’s best interest at heart.
+You have to ensure breeders are responsible and caring.
 If you buy from a breeder, you can expect to pay roughly $600 to $1,000.

-- You can take your time shopping and preparing
+- You can take your time shopping and prepare for their arrival

 - Your Aussie can acclimate with your family at an early age